-1. Introduction to DNA CN

-2. DNA Replication CN

-3. Introduction to transcription (RNA Synthesis) CN

-4. Introduction to translation (protein synthesis) CN

-5. Gene regulation in bacteria CN

-6. Gene regulation in eukaryotes AW

-7. Chromatin structure and gene expression AW

-8. DNA in the lab I LM

-9. DNA in the lab II LM
+1. Introduction to DNA: structure and function LJ 2.
+Fundamentals of DNA Replication LJ 3.
+Introduction to bacterial transcription (RNA Synthesis) LJ 4.
+Fundamentals of translation (protein synthesis) LJ 5.
+Introduction to gene regulation in bacteria LJ 6.
+Function and combinatorial action of transcription factors IJ 7.
+Mechanisms of transcription and RNA processing in eukaryotes LJ 8.
+Chromatin structure and gene expression LJ 9.
+DNA in the lab l LV 10.
+DNA in the lab II LV